genosse-einhorn/jkmsigen/README.md

 The shortcut target is required to be an `EXE` file.
 It is also recommended to specify the `--icon` argument because otherwise the shortcut might not have an icon.

+#### --shortcut-name-mui-dll
+#### --shortcut-name-mui-id

+Allows you to specify a string resource to use as shortcut name.
+Windows will then load the localized resource to display the shortcut.

 #### --icon=

 Path to a `.ico` file.
 The icon is used as shortcut icon and displayed in the `Add/Remove Programs` control panel